Final Fantasy XII: Story

 They encounter Larsa, who seeks a peace treaty between Dalmasca and the empire.
 The group and Larsa go to Mt.
 Bur-Omisace to seek the Gran Kiltias Anastasis, Ivalice's religious leader, and beg his approval of Ashe as queen of Dalmasca.
 There they also meet Al-Cid Margrace, who is in talks with Larsa to avert a war between Rozarria and Archadia.
 Their plans are curtailed when Anastasis is killed by Archadia, and soon afterwards the Archadian emperor Gramis dies and Vayne ascends the throne.

-The party journeys to Archadia, where they discover Doctor Cid, the creator of manufactured magicite, who directs them to go to Giruvegan to find the source of nethicite.
+The party journeys to Archadia, where they discover Doctor Cid, the creator of manufacted magicite, who directs them to go to Giruvegan to find the source of nethicite.
 In Giruvegan, Ashe encounters the makers of nethicite, the immortal Occuria, who "pull the strings of history"; they give her the Treaty Blade to cut new pieces from the Sun-cryst, the source of all nethicite and its power.
 She learns that Venat, one of the Occuria, has defected to put the "reins of History back in the hands of Man", manipulating Vayne in his quest to conquer Ivalice and leading Cid to create manufacted magicite to reduce the relative power of the Occuria.

 Ashe and the party journey to the Sun-cryst, where she decides not to take her revenge by following the Occuria's wishes, but instead destroy the Sun-cryst.
 The party defeats Gabranth, who reveals that he killed King Raminas, and destroys the crystal.
 Al-Cid tells them that the Dalmascan Resistance, led by Ondore, is about to fight Archadia in Rabanastre, but the Archadian forces now include the Sky Fortress Bahamut.
 They infiltrate the Bahamut, and find Larsa failing to dissuade his brother Vayne from his plans for war.
 They defeat Vayne and Venat, and Ashe and Larsa announce the end of the conflict to the battlefield.
 Larsa becomes the Archadian emperor and Ashe the Queen of Dalmasca; Basch replaces his brother Gabranth as Larsa's protector; Vaan and Penelo fly an airship to meet Balthier and Fran for another adventure.